|

 families with children, looking for

-have a child you will know what I
+have a small child you will know what I

 mean.)
+In fact this beach is probably the primary reason the package tours came here.
 There is a taverna on the beach and

 a canteen that sells drinks and snacks.
 Like many beaches in